-There are a number of public parks with a two (2) mile radius of the Project site.
+There are several public parks within a two (2) mile radius of the Project site.
 A map showing the project location and nearby park service area gaps is attached hereto (Attachment 5).

-There is one (1) public park within a half ($\frac{1}{2}$) mile walking distance of the Project site:
+There are two (2) RAP-operated public parks within a half (1⁄2) mile walking distance of the Project site:

-Valencia Triangle is a 0.06 acre park, located at 8th Street and Valencia Street.
+- Grand Hope Park is a 2.31 acre park, located at 919 South Grand Avenue that is owned but not operated by RAP.
+Grand Hope Park is currently improved with a playground, walking paths and benches. - Valencia Triangle is a 0.06 acre park, located at 8th Street and Valencia Street.
 Valencia Triangle is currently improved with benches, landscaping, and a bust of Francisco Morazan.

 As previously noted in the Report, a land dedication for a new public park could be located either on-site or off-site of the Project location.
-If a new public park was provided at the Project location the park would serve the new residents of the Project as well as approximately 917 new, previously unserved, residents within a half-mile (1/2) walking distance (Attachment 5).
-If a new public park was provided off-site of the Project location the park would serve the new residents of the Project as well as an unknown number of new, previously unserved, residents within a half-mile (1/2) walking distance.
+If a new public park was provided at the Project location, the park would serve the new residents of the Project and would serve 697 new, previously unserved, residents within a half-mile (1/2) walking distance (Attachment 5).
+If a new public park was provided off-site of the Project location, the park would serve the new residents of the Project as well as an unknown number of new, previously unserved, residents within a half-mile (1/2) walking distance.
 If the Project does elect to make some or all of its required land dedication off-site, staff would work with the Project to identify a site that would serve project residents, help close an existing park service area gap, and maximize, to the extent feasible, the number of new residents who would be within a half-mile (1/2) walking distance of a public park.